dresswithpockets/dresswithpockets.github.io/_drafts/2025-09-03-godot-replay.md

 - leaderboard entries can have replays associated with them (ex: [Devil Daggers](https://devildaggers.info/leaderboard), [Half-Life Speedruns](https://www.speedrun.com/hl1))
 - replays can be verified systematically, to prevent cheating
 - replays can be analyzed for player behaviour, to aid in game design
+- screen recordings are bigger and resource intensive to create

 ## How they work